tomkealey/tomkealey.github.io/content/experience.md

 #### Freelance Consultant, Zerodegrees 2012-2015

-Freelance Consultant responsible for the
+Freelance Consultant responsible for running my own business.
+Hired by Sony Mobile, Orange Telecom and Qlik, my mission was to help engineering teams see more clearly and to do a little smarter, using agile and visual thinking.

-- ...
+- Gained insights into marketing, sales and finances, through running a highly profitable freelance consultancy business.
+Experienced the joy of working with purpose and meaning, while discovering my core values and better understanding *what i stand for*.

 #### Career Note

-Additional tenure as Senior Consultant at Softhouse (2006-2012), Consultant at Logica SE (2003-2006) and Developer at Logica UK (2000-2003)
+Additional tenure as Senior Consultant at Softhouse (2006-2012), Consultant at Logica SE (2003-2006) and Developer at Logica UK (2000-2003). *Information available on request.*

 ### Education